go-reform/reform/README.md

   Composite primary keys are not supported.
 * `pk` field can't be a pointer (`== nil` [doesn't work](https://golang.org/doc/faq#nil_error)).
 * Database row can't have a Go's zero value (0, empty string, etc.) in primary key column.

+## License

+Code is covered by standard MIT-style license.
+Copyright (c) 2016-2017 Alexey Palazhchenko.
+See [LICENSE](LICENSE) for details.
+Note that generated code is covered by the terms of your choice.

+The reform gopher was drawn by Natalya Glebova.
+Please use it only as reform logo.
+It is based on the original design by Renée French, released under [Creative Commons Attribution 3.0 USA license](https://creativecommons.org/licenses/by/3.0/).

 ## Contributing